LordHo/2021_VRDL_HW1_BirdImagesClassification/report.md

 ### Transfer Learning

 The data contains images similar to those in ImageNet, we use model that has been pretrained on ImageNet.
 I replace the output of final fully connected layer in model to 200 classes and fine-tune the model to fit our data.
-In this homework, various state-of-the-art models are tested to get higher performace, such as ResNet-50 [[1]](https://arxiv.org/abs/1512.03385), Inception V3 [[2]](https://arxiv.org/abs/1409.4842), Swin Transformer [[3]](https://arxiv.org/pdf/2103.14030.pdf), etc.
+In this homework, various state-of-the-art models are tested to get higher performance, such as ResNet-50 [[1]](https://arxiv.org/abs/1512.03385), Inception V3 [[2]](https://arxiv.org/abs/1409.4842), Swin Transformer [[3]](https://arxiv.org/pdf/2103.14030.pdf), etc.

 ### Model Architecture